 There are multiple reasons a tooth may need to be extracted.
 The tooth may be broken down from dental decay, have an infection, or be impacted.
-Impacted means that the tooth is coming in sideways and being held up from erupting normally.
-If any of these occur, an extraction may be recommended.
-Dr. Spillers has lots of experience and training in doing extractions and even extracts wisdom teeth in our office.
+Impacted means that the tooth is coming in sideways and is blocked from erupting normally.
+If any of these situations occur, an extraction may be recommended.
+Dr. Spillers has a lot of experience and training in doing extractions and even extracts wisdom teeth in our office.

 In general, we advise you to take it easy for a day or two to rest your body so it can devote energy to healing properly.
 Please do not work-out vigorously or attempt to go back to work too soon.
 Please refrain from smoking for at least 48 hours as the toxins can cause a delay in the healing process and decrease blood flow to the area.
 Also remember that typically swelling is the worst after about 48 hours but should start to subside after that time period.

-DO NOT DISTURB THE AREA: Do not swish, suck through a straw, spit, and smoke for 48 hours as they can dislodge the blood clot and impair healing.
+DO NOT DISTURB THE AREA: Do not swish, suck through a straw, spit, or smoke for 48 hours, as they can dislodge the blood clot and impair healing.

 BLEEDING: Keep slight pressure on the gauze for at least 45 minutes and don’t change it during this time.
 You may bite on additional gauze or a tea bag for another 30 minutes if you feel the area is still bleeding.
 Small amounts of blood in the saliva can make your saliva appear quite red.
 This is normal and may be noticed the rest of the day after the procedure.
 Be sure to place a towel over your pillow the first night as slight bleeding can still occur.